godfreynolan/DJITutorialsKotlin/4-MediaManager/README.md

 ```
 ---
 ### Registering the Application
 After you finish the above steps, let's register our application with the App Key you obtain from the DJI Developer Website.
 If you are not familiar with the App Key, please check the [Get Started](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html).
+A DJI App key has already been provided in the following code.

 1. Let's open the `AndroidManifest.xml` file and replace its code with the following:
 ```xml